itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 Each customizable management zone comprises a set of monitored entities in your environment, be it hosts that share a common purpose, a specific application, a staging environment, or services of a certain technology.
 Management zones may overlap, just as team responsibilities often overlap.
 Users may be granted access to entire environments, a specific management zone, or a subset of related management zones.

-This exercise shows how to add a zone that filters by the tag [Environment]app:keptn-orders.
+This exercise shows how to update a management zone that will be used in dashboards to show process and host metrics for analysis.

 In Dynatrace on the left menu, navigate to ```settings --> preferences --> management zones```

-Click ```Keptn: keptnorders staging``` management zone  ``` and add a new rule with configuration as show below.
+Click ```Keptn: keptnorders staging``` management zone and add a new rule with configuration as show below.

     - Rule applies to Process groups
     - Process group name begins with = keptnorders.staging